Textswap/Text_Swap/index.md

 * CLOUDINARY_API_SECRET=
 * npm run dev

-#### This page is ran and maintained by Ellie Ishii, Xingyao He, Dhaniel Bolosan, and Logan Teachout
+#### This page is run and maintained by Ellie Ishii, Xingyao He, Dhaniel Bolosan, and Logan Teachout